An exact analytical solution for the weakly magnetized flow around an axially symmetric paraboloid, with application to magnetosphere models: The frozen-in magnetic field

-using Lambert's $W$~function, is immaterial for our purpose.
+using the Lambert~$W$~function, is immaterial for our purpose.
 What does matter is that it causes our renormalized Euler potential to assume the particularly simple form

-a delightfully compact expression satisfying $\betaren(0,1)=1$ as a result of our gauge~(\ref{eq:za_gauge}).
-Using Equation~(\ref{eq:nabla_beta}), it is straightforward to verify that $\nabla \beta = \nabla \betaren$, which ensures that replacing $\beta$ by $\betaren$ in Equation~(\ref{eq:euler}) does not change the resulting magnetic field.
+a delightfully compact expression satisfying $\betaren(0,1)=1$ as a result of our choice~(\ref{eq:za_gauge}).
+It is straightforward to verify that $\nabla \betaren$ is equal to $\nabla \beta$ in Equation~(\ref{eq:nabla_beta}), which ensures that replacing $\beta$ by $\betaren$ in Equation~(\ref{eq:euler}) does not change the resulting magnetic field. \\